-- Withdrawal Management services are urgent and provided on a short-term basis.
-Withdrawal Management services can be provided before a full assessment has been completed and may be provided in an outpatient, residential, or inpatient setting. - Each member shall reside at the facility if receiving a residential service and will be monitored during the detoxification process.
-Medically necessary habilitative and rehabilitative services are provided in accordance with an individualized client plan prescribed by a licensed physician or licensed prescriber. - Withdrawal Management Services include assessment, care coordination, medication services, Medications for Addiction Treatment for opioid use disorder, Medications for Addiction Treatment for alcohol use disorder and other non- opioid substance use disorders, observation, and recovery services.
+- Withdrawal Management services are provided when determined as medically necessary and in accordance with an individualized client plan.
+Each member shall reside at the facility if receiving a residential service and will be monitored during the detoxification process.
+Medically necessary habilitative and rehabilitative services are provided in accordance with an individualized client plan prescribed by a licensed physician, or licensed prescriber and approved and authorized according to the State of California requirements. - Withdrawal Management Services include intake and assessment, observation (to evaluate health status and response to any prescribed medication), medication services, and discharge planning. - Individuals using Withdrawal Management services maybe referred to a lower level of care when this level of care is no longer medically necessary.